paulrouget/servo-embedding-example/README.md

 ## Mouse coordinates and cursor update

 This is a good way to show the two-ways communication mechanism between servo and the embedder.
-As the mouse move, the embedder needs to send the pointer coordinates to servo, and as the pointer moves, servo might request the embedder to change its cursor (when hovering a link for example).
+As the mouse moves, the embedder needs to send the pointer coordinates to servo, and as the pointer moves, servo might request the embedder to change its cursor (when hovering a link for example).

 We catch the Glutin event, translate it into a Servo event, and send it to Servo.
 We save the pointer position as we will need it later for scrolling.

 ```rust
 event_loop.run_forever(|event| {